-Pressure tests with air may be used to test pipe but shall not be used on tanks containing flammable or combustible liquids.
-With air testing there is severe danger of causing a tank rupture, or expulsion of contained liquid through normal openings; and, because of the volumes of air involved, results are very inconclusive.
+Pressure tests with air shall not be used on tanks.
+Such tests are not likely to detect a leak that is below the liquid level in the tank.
+Also, with air testing there is severe danger of causing a tank rupture, or expulsion of contained liquid through normal openings.